IshanAcharya/T2A2_APIWebServer/README.md

 Each of the relationships established above have specific cardinality and directionality, which indicates how the entities within the database are related to each other and how they interact within the application.
 By doing this, it contributes towards ensuring data consistency and data integrity within the database of the application.

 ## R10.
-Describe the way tasks are allocated and tracked in your project.
+Describe the way tasks are allocated and tracked in your project

 I created my software development plan by utilising Trello to create a project board for this project, which allowed me to carry out the project management of my software development plan from inception to completion.